designbyjr/foodapi/readme.md

 Collections also have the advantage to be modified but also easily accessable ensuring that if future changes where to happen the code would not be redundent.

 Mobile devices such as iOS and Andriod handle JSON Objects differently, that is why i have created an order for READ responses, ensuring the device can present data in the correct way.
+I also have made the time in milliseconds with unixtimestamps as they are universal.

 ## Installation
 You will require the following prerequisites: